• Skip to primary navigation

 Instructions

-• Prep smoker according to manufacturer's directions to a temperature of 225 degrees F.
+• Preheat smoker according to manufacturer's directions to a temperature of 225 degrees Fahrenheit.

-• In a small bowl combine garlic powder, black pepper and salt.
-Stir to combine.
+• In a small bowl stir garlic powder, black pepper and salt to combine.

 • Wash potatoes.
+Pierce holes in potatoes with a fork.
 Brush with olive oil.
 Roll potatoes in spices in bowl until they are completely covered.

-• Place potatoes on smoker set to 225 degrees F. Smoke for 3 hours or until soft and fork tender.
+• Place potatoes on smoker set to 225 degrees Fahrenheit.
+Smoke for 2 hours or until soft and fork tender.

 Nutrition Information